brokensandals/object-graph-as-json/README.md

 - `type` = `"ref"`
 - `id`: The `id` that was used the first time the object was encoded.

+Currently, the encoder does not use refs for symbols - symbols are simply duplicated (but each duplicate will have the same `id` if they represent the same original symbol).

 ## unknown